duelingbenjos/rocketswap/docs/guide.md

 ### Adding Funds

 2. Head over to your Lamden web wallet and you will see the RocketSwap account:
     A. Click the RocketSwap account address on the right to copy it
     B. To initiate a transfer, click the account name with your TAU funds you would like send to the RocketSwap account

-    C. On the next screen select SEND TX.
+    C. On the next screen select SEND TX

 3. On the Make a Lamden Transaction pop-up:
     A. Check your account (this will default to what you clicked)
     B. Check stamp limit (default is already populated, this is equivalent in terminology to Ethereum GAS fees — but much cheaper)
     C. Choose Function to Run — Default is transfer and this is the option we need
     D. Set the amount to the figure you would like to transfer (you will need a small amount remaining for stamps
     E. In the TO field, paste in the address you copied from the last screen
     F. REVIEW YOUR TRANSACTION DETAILS!
     G. Click NEXT

 4. On the next screen, click Confirm Transaction, you should then receive a pop-up notification that the transaction was successful and the transmission cost in stamps.
 Select Home.